secnops/proxit/Readme.md

 ## Usage
 On target, launch it wit ./proxit -exposePort 8000

-make an HTTP request to the service with the following headers
+Make an HTTP request to the service with the following headers

 ```
 GET / HTTP/1.1